kimbring2/DeepSoccer/README.md

 However, I confirm that when using three 18650 batteries, the power turns off when trying to charge the capacitors for solenoid electromagnet because NX uses more power than the Nano.

+- Circuit of DC Motor to Jetson Xavier NX
 <img src="/image/NX_DC_Motor.png" width="600">

+- Circuit of Display to Jetson Xavier NX
 <img src="/image/NX_Display.png" width="600">

+- Circuit of Dynamixel to Jetson Xavier NX
 <img src="/image/NX_Dynamixel.png" width="600">

+- Circuit of Sensor to Jetson Xavier NX
 <img src="/image/NX_Sensor.png" width="600">

+- Circuit of Solenoid to Jetson Xavier NX
 <img src="/image/NX_Solenoid.png" width="600">

 # 9. Citation